futuredapp/arkitekt/README.md

 `launchWithHandler` launches a new coroutine encapsulated with a try-catch block.
 By default exception thrown in `launchWithHandler` is rethrown but it is possible to override this behavior with `defaultErrorHandler` or just log these exceptions in `logUnhandledException`.

-## UI changes flow
+## Propagating data model changes into UI
-There are two main ways how to reflect data changes in UI.
+There are two main ways how to reflect data model changes in UI.
 Through `ViewState` observation or one-shot `Events`.

 ### ViewState observation